AndreWohnsland/CocktailBerry/docs/setup.md

 You can manage your config within CocktailBerry.
 Just go to the bottles tab, click the gear icon and enter the password (default: 1234 on older versions or none at latest).
 You can then use the UI to change the configuration.
+The configuration is also divided into own tabs, containing similar categories in one tab.

 These values are stored under the local `custom_config.yaml` file.
 This file will be created at the first machine run and inherit all default values.
 Depending on your pumps and connection to the Pi, these can differ from mine and can be changed.